Kelfang/Credit_Risk_Analysis/README.md

 ### 6. Easy Ensemble AdaBoost Classifier

-*	Balanced Accuracy Score
+* **Balanced Accuracy Score - 93.2%**
+  - This is the highest score of all models presented.

 <sub>Easy Ensemble Classifier Balanced Accuracy Score</sub>

 ![ee_balanced_accur_score](https://github.com/Kelfang/Credit_Risk_Analysis/blob/main/images/easy_ensemble_adaboost/ee_balanced_accur_score.png)

-*	Precision and Recall (Sensitivity) Scores
+* **Precision and Recall Scores**
+  - The "high risk" precision is at 9%, with the recall at 92%.
+The F1 is the highest of all models at 16%.
+  - The "low risk" precision is 100%, with the recall at 94%.

 ![ee_confusion_matrix](https://github.com/Kelfang/Credit_Risk_Analysis/blob/main/images/easy_ensemble_adaboost/ee_confusion_matrix.png)